The Digital Repository at CHM

 Building, and now maintaining, the repository has truly been a team effort.
 I’d like to thank everyone on the digital repository team for their hard work: Paula Jabloner, Al Kossow, Edward Lau, Ton Luong, German Mosquera, and Vinh Quach.

 - The earliest publication I could find using the metaphor of a “digital dark age” is Terry Kuny, “A Digital Dark Ages?
 Challenges in the Preservation of Electronic Information” (1997).

-- For more technical documentation of the Archivematica archival package structure, see here.
-The metadata standards used are Dublin Core, METS (Metadata Encoding and Transmission Standard), and PREMIS (preservation metadata).
+- You can find more technical documentation of the Archivematica archival package structure, and the metadata standards used are Dublin Core, METS (Metadata Encoding and Transmission Standard), and PREMIS (preservation metadata).